Kopano-dev/kapi/README.md

 ### pubs: Kopano Pubsub and Webhook plugin

-Kopano API includes a pub/sub system and webhooko system via the Pubs plugin.
+Kopano API includes a pub/sub system and webhook system via the Pubs plugin.
 To specify the cryptographic secret for the Pubs plugin use the environment variable `KOPANO_PUBS_SECRET_KEY`.
 For more information on the Pubs plugin look at 'plugins/pubs/README.md'.

+### kvs: Kopano Key Value Store plugin

+Kopano API inclues a key value store via the kvs plugin.
+This plugin needs configuration for its persistent storage layer.
+Look at 'plugins/kvs/README.md' for more information.

 ## Run unit tests